 Baseball's Sad Lexicon by Franklin Pierce Adams

 This legendary poem pays tribute to Cubs shortstop Joe Tinker, second baseman Johnny Evers and first baseman Frank Chance.
-The author was Franklin Pierce Adams who was a Chicago Cubs fan, a sportswriter for the New York Evening Mail and a poet thanks to an article that his editors said was too short — making him pen Baseball's Sad Lexicon to fill that space while on his way to cover a game at the Polo Grounds.
+The author, Franklin Pierce Adams, was a Chicago Cubs fan, a sportswriter for the New York Evening Mail, and a poet thanks to an article that his editors said was too short — making him pen Baseball's Sad Lexicon (Tinker to Evers to Chance) to fill that space while on his way to cover a game at the Polo Grounds.

 "(Johnny) Evers was a great player, a wonderful pivot man.
 But boy, how he could ride!
-(Frank) Chance used to say he wished Evers was an outfielder so he couldn't hear him." - Johnny Evers
+(Frank) Chance used to say he wished Evers was an outfielder so he couldn't hear him." - Joe Tinker

 Baseball's Sad Lexicon